stevenkfirth/csvw_functions_extra/README.md

 ## CSVW vocabulary

 ### Vocabulary on CSVW column metadata objects

+- `https://purl.org/berg/csvw_functions/vocab/codes`: (JSON object) An object (dictionary) relating any codes using in the column data to a string with the meaning of the codes.

+- `https://purl.org/berg/csvw_functions/vocab/column_notes`: (string) A description of the contents of the column.

 - `https://purl.org/berg/csvw_functions_extra/vocab/sqlsetindex`: Boolean.
 If `true` then an SQLite index is set up on this column when the data is imported into the database.